GRE Preparation: The Complete Study Plan & Time Management Guide

 Factors that affect your study time

-One hour of timed, focused practice under test conditions is worth 3–4 hours of casual "studying" with distractions.
-This is why time tracking with Athenify is crucial—it enforces honest accounting of actual focused work.
+One hour of timed, focused practice under test conditions is worth 3–4 hours of casual studying with distractions.

 Creating your GRE study timeline